 Sci Fi and Fantasy were actually often the most progressive genres during the 50s, 60s, but still even with that, its true that there weren’t as many roles for women, as after all the entertainment industry in general was more male dominated back then.

 However times change and I think that really throughout the 70s we start to see more and more leading roles for women emerge in some of the most iconic and successful genre series, from Wonder Woman, to the Alien film series, to The Bionic Woman, to The Survivors.

 By the time of the 90s I don’t think anyone had any issues with a leading character being a woman, but what changed during this decade was that for the first time female led shows actually became dominant.
-Indeed the three longest running and most successful genre series of the 90s, Buffy, Xena and Charmed all starred female heroes.
+The three longest running and most successful genre series of the 90s, Buffy, Xena and Charmed all starred female heroes.

 It wasn’t just simply a case of women started to take on leading roles however.
 Throughout the 90s we started to see shows where the majority of the supporting characters were women, and the most dangerous and evil villains were women too.

-There were of course still plenty of male led series during this decade such as Hercules, Angel and Babylon 5.
+There were still plenty of male led series during this decade such as Hercules, Angel and Babylon 5.
 Still even in these series there were plenty of strong roles for women.
 In Angel for instance the most powerful character is a woman, Illyria.

 The 90’s was really a golden age for female heroes, not just in the sci fi and fantasy genres.
 Many non sci fi and fantasy female led shows such as Alias also enjoyed huge success during this time too.
 Still undeniably the most famous original genre characters from this time, both heroic and villainous were all women.